achntj/garden/content/posts/idle-custom-themes.md

 ## Step 3: Update the theme on IDLE

 Now paste the theme code snippet into this file and save it.
 It's simpler from here on.
 Open IDLE Preferences, go to highlights, and choose the custom theme.
 Dead simple right?
-I never knew it untill today!